structuremap/structuremap/documentation/features.md

 The following things are features that are not uncommon in other IoC tools or were present in previous versions of StructureMap.

-* Any kind of Aspect Oriented Programming hooks out of the box, but it's perfectly possible to utilize the interception capabilities to integrate the runtime AOP tool of your choice into StructureMap
 * Xml configuration was removed for the 3.0 release.
 * Comprehensive attribute based configuration was also removed for the 3.0 release, but there is some very rudimentary support for attibute based configuration
-* Complex Auto Factory support (this feature is planned for StructureMap 4.0)
+* Complex Auto Factory support (this feature may be part of the StructureMap 4.0 release)

 <div class="alert alert-info" role="alert"><strong>Note!</strong> The StructureMap team strongly feels that Xml configuration is both undesirable and unnecessary.
 Please feel free to use the <a href="https://groups.google.com/forum/#!forum/structuremap-users">Google user group</a> to ask for advice on how to move away from Xml configuration in existing applications.
 </div>